Jeevitha-Jayaraj/PowerBI/HealthCare/HealthCare ReadMe.md

        reported as fraudulent (fraud_reported = 0).
     3) Incident Analysis:Examining the count of incidents and their distribution based on time, gender, and vehicle age.
-    4) Policy and Insured Person Details :Detailed insights into the insured individuals, their policies, and incident descriptions,including the characteristics of the vehicles involved.
+    4) Policy and Insured Person Details :Detailed insights into the insured individuals, their policies,and incident descriptions,including the characteristics of the vehicles involved.

 ## Dataset Information